 Although the exact labeling details may differ by country, both PCV10 and PCV13 are licensed for immunization of infants and children from 6 weeks to 5 years of age against invasive disease, pneumonia and acute otitis media caused by the respective vaccine serotypes of S. pneumoniae.
 In addition, PCV13 is licensed for the prevention of pneumococcal disease in adults >50 years of age.

 A commonly recommended primary vaccination schedule with these PCVs is three doses administered typically at 6, 10, and 14 weeks or 2, 4, and 6 months plus a booster at 1–2 years of age.
 Evidence also supports the use of 2 primary doses and a booster dose given between 9 and 15 months of age.

-The safety and reactogenicity profiles of PCV-10 and PCV-13 are comparable to that of PCV-7, and compatibility with major childhood vaccines has been demonstrated.
-The recommended primary vaccination schedule with these PCVs is three doses plus a booster.
+The favourable safety and reactogenicity profiles of pneumococcal conjugate vaccines are well established, and compatibility with major childhood vaccines has been demonstrated.

 The 23-valent polysaccharide vaccine (PPV23) represents pneumococcal serotypes that are responsible for 85–90% of invasive pneumococcal infections in USA and some other industrialized countries.
 The vaccine is efficacious against invasive pneumococcal disease and pneumonia in healthy young adults, but shows limited efficacy in this regard in other age groups.
 PPV23 is licensed only for individuals aged >2 years.
 The vaccine is commonly recommended for children and adults who have certain underlying medical conditions predisposing for pneumococcal infection, although its efficacy in several of these conditions is not well documented.
 In some countries, such as USA, routine vaccination is recommended for everyone over 65 years of age.